Workday/canvas-kit/modules/_labs/breadcrumbs/react/README.md

 ### RTL (Right-To-Left) Support

-`Breadcrumbs` components handle RTL internally without additional configuration needed.
+`Breadcrumbs` handles RTL internally without additional configuration needed.
 All you need to supply is the translated text for items and ARIA labels.

 ### Accessibility

 Accessibility is built into `Breadcrumbs` in a way that allows you to create an inclusive experience little additional configuration.
-The only ARIA labels you'll need to add are the `aria-label` for the `Nav` and the `expanderAriaLabel` for the `CollapsibleList`.
+The only ARIA labels you'll need to add are the `aria-label` for the `Nav` and the `buttonAriaLabel` for the `CollapsibleList`.
 And all links require `href`s to be properly identified.
-All other accessible attributes are baked into components.
+All other accessible attributes are baked into the components.